We are divided into six areas, with each covering a specific part of our overall strategy.

 The work of our Chief Executive is to:

 - lead on our work to make everyday better for everyone affected by sight loss

 Our Chief Executive is Lesley-Anne Alexander CBE.

 Before joining RNIB in January 2004, Lesley-Anne was Director of Operations for the Peabody Trust, one of the UK's largest housing associations and regeneration agencies.
 She has held various posts in local government including Director of Housing for London Borough of Enfield.

 In June 2012 Lesley-Anne was awarded the Commander of the Order of the British Empire for her services to the voluntary sector.

-The Fundraising group raise the money we need to continue our vital work.
+Our Fundraising teams raise the money we need to continue our vital work.
 Without fundraising our ability to achieve our aims would be severely limited.
-The group's Director is Wanda Hamilton.
+Our fundraising efforts are led by Wanda Hamilton.

 Before joining RNIB in 2010, Wanda was Chief Executive of AMD Alliance International (Canada), promoting awareness of macular degeneration.
 She also worked at the Canadian National Institute for the Blind and held posts for two Canadian Cabinet Ministers.

 RNIB Engagement supports, empowers and involves thousands of people affected by sight loss to improve lives and challenge inequalities.
 It engages with a wide range of politicians, organisations and professionals to achieve full inclusion through improvements to services, incomes, rights and opportunities.
 Our engagement work is led by Fazilet Hadi.